The Importance of Gauge

 For instance, if you are using the suggested yarn and hook size but you crochet too tightly, then the number of stitches per 4″ (10 cm) will be greater, and your finished item will turn out smaller.
 The opposite effect will occur if you crochet too loosely.
 Thus, always check your gauge if the finished size is important.

 To do so, you first make a swatch slightly larger than indicated, so you can comfortably measure it.
 You may need to block your swatch if the pattern includes measurements after blocking.
-Using a regular ruler or a gauge tool, simply measure and count the rows/stitches in your swatch.
-You can check out this video tutorial for additional tips on how to measure gauge by my friend and tech editor Edie Eckman.
+Using a regular ruler or a gauge tool, simply measure and count the rows/stitches in your swatch and compare your results to the gauge numbers provided in the pattern.

 Here are a few useful (yet adorable) tools for measuring gauge.
 The links below are affiliate links, which means I may receive a small commission at no extra cost to you, if you choose to make a purchase.